FarmRadioHangar/fessbox/README.md

 ## History

 FessBox was design to address the needs of community radio stations and broadcasters in sub-saharan Africa.
+It emulates the studio setup typically found in radio stations across the continent.

 ## Etymology